Members of the Detroit Federation of Teachers march through downtown Detroit

 'By refusing to guarantee that we will be paid for our work, [Detroit Public Schools] is effectively locking our members out of the classrooms'

 "There's a basic agreement in America: When you put in a day's work, you'll receive a day's pay.
 DPS is breaking that deal," said DFT interim president Ivy Bailey.
-"Teachers want to be in the classroom giving children a chance to learn and reach their potential.
+"Teachers want to be in the classroom, giving children a chance to learn and reach their potential.
 Unfortunately, by refusing to guarantee that we will be paid for our work, DPS is effectively locking our members out of the classrooms."

 The school system's total debt is more than $3 billion.
 Rhodes warned state lawmakers in early March that the district was rapidly running out of money and would be broke on April 8.
 In response, the state Senate approved $715 million in funding, which the House is currently debating.

 "Teachers in Detroit have sacrificed greatly to ensure our schools stay open and our kids have the opportunity to learn," Bailey said.
 "But working without pay is the straw that breaks the camel's back.
-Teachers have mortgage payments, utility bills, grocery bills.
-Being paid for their work isn't a luxury, it's a necessity."
+Teachers have mortgage payments, utility bills, and grocery bills.
+Being paid for their work isn't a luxury; it's a necessity."

 Monday's sick-out--staged as such because it is illegal for teachers to strike under Michigan law--is the latest in a series of similar actions.
 Educators held a sickout in January to protest the district's decrepit infrastructure, which included crumbling school buildings, cockroach and rat infestations, and overwhelmingly large class sizes.

-Earlier this year, the Detroit school board filed a federal lawsuit against the state alleging that the Michigan emergency manager law is partially to blame for the financial troubles.
+Earlier this year, the Detroit school board filed a federal lawsuit against the state, alleging that the Michigan emergency manager law is partially to blame for the financial troubles.

 Our work is licensed under Creative Commons (CC BY-NC-ND 3.0).
 Feel free to republish and share widely.